 Early Detection and Next Steps

-You may be concerned about discomfort or embarrassment during a colon screening, but those are temporary feelings.
-The long-term benefits of detection far outweigh these short-term issues.
+Some people become embarrassed or uncomfortable at the thought of having a colonoscopy but the long-term benefits of detection far outweigh these short-term issues.
 Additionally, polyps may indicate the presence of other types of cancer in the body.
 So it’s best to know early.

-If your colon screening reveals polyp growth, the next step is removal, which must be done by colonoscopy, either at the time of the initial screening, or during a follow up.
-During your colonoscopy, a long, flexible tube with a tiny camera at the tip enters the rectum, allowing your doctor to view the surface of the colon.
-Polyps or other kinds of abnormal tissue can be removed through the scope upon detection.
+During your colonoscopy, your doctor will insert a flexible tube with a tiny camera at the tip into your rectum.
+The device, which is called an endoscope, allows your doctor to view the surface of your colon.
+If your doctor sees polyps or other abnormal tissue, they can be removed through the endoscope upon detection.
 Tissue samples may be taken, and they will be sent to the lab for classification.